 The 8 “MAIN” outputs of autopilots using an IOMCU (like PixHawk and Cube), cannot be used for protocols other than Normal PWM and OneShot.
-On these autopilots, only the additional “AUX” outputs can properly support OneShot125 and DShot protocols.
-If you attempt to set a “MAIN” output to DShot, then normal PWM output will occur, even though it has been set to a DShot protocol.
+On these autopilots, only the additional “AUX” outputs can properly support OneShot125.
+If you attempt to set a “MAIN” output to OneShot125, then normal PWM output will occur, even though it has been set to a OneShot125 protocol.

-- Groups of outputs sharing a common timer, MUST have the same advanced configuration.
-Usually, these are specified in the autopilot’s hardware description linked from the Autopilot Hardware Options page.
-For example, if an output is configured for DShot in a group, then you cannot use another output in that group for Normal PWM ESC or normal PWM servo operation.
+Groups of outputs sharing a common timer, MUST have the same advanced configuration.
+Usually, these are specified in the autopilot’s hardware description linked from the Choosing an Autopilot page.
+For example, if an output is configured for OneShot125 in a group, then you cannot use another output in that group for Normal PWM ESC or normal PWM servo operation.

-Everytime the autopilot initializes, it sends a log message to the ground control station, showing which outputs are PWM/Oneshot/or DShot.
+Everytime the autopilot initializes, it sends the “RC Banner” to the ground control station, showing which outputs are PWM, OneShot, OneShot125 or DShot.
 The remaining higher numbered outputs are assigned as GPIOs.